GuilhemN/sparrow-kem/ref-c/README.md

-#	raccoon/ref-c
+#	sparrow/ref-c

-Copyright (c) 2023 Raccoon Signature Team.
+Copyright (c) 2023 Sparrow KEM Team.
 See LICENSE.
-*(Original code was written by Markku-Juhani O. Saarinen.)*
+*(Based on code from Raccoon, originally written by Markku-Juhani O. Saarinen.)*

-"ANSI C" Reference Implementation of Masked Raccoon for NIST API testing.